gx9702/UA-TypeRepository/Core/Part4/DataTypes/DataValue/readme.md

 <!-- datatype -->
 ## DataValue
+Describes a value that is a structure containing a value, a status code and timestamps.
 <!-- end of description -->
 The fields of the DataValue DataType are defined in the following table: